To be eligible for financial assistance, all students must file the FAFSA.

 Institutional Fellowships are determined by a sholarship commitee during the admissions application process.
 There is no separate application required to be considered.

 1. The Allan Rosenfield Scholars Fund

 This need-based scholarship, established in 2004, is awarded annually to outstanding students pursuing a doctoral degree or performing post-doctoral research in the field of public health.
-Each student receives a tuition credit and an annual living expense stipend.

 2. Community Scholars

 A merit and/or need-based scholarship awarded annually to full-time MPH students in the department of Sociomedical Sciences.
 Selection for the scholarship is competitive and based on a review of all admission materials.

 3. Doris Duke Fellowships for the Prevention of Child Abuse and Neglect